evant/simplefragment/README.md

 }
 ```

-In order to use SimpleFragments in an Activity you should subclass `SimpleFragmentActivity` or `SimpleFragmentActionBarActivity`.
+In order to use SimpleFragments in an Activity you should subclass `SimpleFragmentActivity` or `SimpleFragmentAppCompatActivity`.
 You can then either add the SimpleFragment in the layout
 ```xml
 <fragment
     android:id="@+id/my_fragment"